 Here, I share curatorial essays , stories , eco-sophies , ideas and things that are happening behind the scenes.

-Urban ecology We have a tendency to negatively judge the spontaneous vegetation plants that grow without human intent.
+We have a tendency to negatively judge the spontaneous vegetation plants that grow without human intent.
 Indeed, most of the plants that I chose are dismissed as unkempt weeds.
-I insisted and challenged society’s blind acceptance and cultural perception,...
+I insisted and challenged society’s blind acceptance and cultural perception, I fought and...

 How Stupid Is Our Obsession with Turf Lawns!
 The wide use of high maintenance turf lawns is harming the microorganisms with chemical fertilizers.
 This turf provides no habitats and makes it hard for many insects, bees, birds, butterflies to endure the urban hazard.
 I...